CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are employed, which generate audit records that include the level of detail specified in the control.
-CloudTrail logs provide information on activities related to the manipulation of the infrastructure; S3 bucket logs provide data on activities related to the access or manipulation of data stored in S3; ELB logs provide information about requests or connections; RDS Database MySQL error logs record errors encountered by the database engine.
+In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) logging, and Amazon RDS MySQL error logging are employed, which generate audit records that include the level of detail specified in the control.
+CloudTrail logs provide information on activities related to the manipulation of the infrastructure; Amazon S3 bucket logs provide data on activities related to the access or manipulation of data stored in Amazon S3; ELB logs provide information about requests or connections; Amazon RDS Database MySQL error logs record errors encountered by the database engine.
 In addition, the MySQL general query log can be enabled by the customer organization to capture when clients connect or disconnect and SQL statement received from clients.

-General information about AWS native logging is documented at: https://aws.amazon.com/answers/logging/aws-native-security-logging-capabilities/ Details about CloudTrail logs are documented at http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html Details about S3 bucket logs are documented at http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html Details about ELB logs are available at http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html Details about RDS logs are documented at http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.html
+General information about AWS native logging is documented at: https://aws.amazon.com/answers/logging/aws-native-security-logging-capabilities/ Details about CloudTrail logs are documented at http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html Details about Amazon S3 bucket logs are documented at http://docs.aws.amazon.com/amazons3/latest/dev/ServerLogs.html Details about ELB logs are available at http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html Details about Amazon RDS logs are documented at http://docs.aws.amazon.com/AmazonAmazon RDS/latest/UserGuide/USER_LogAccess.html

 ##### Drupal